deroneriksson/python-wsi-preprocessing/docs/index.md

 of the white background including the shadow region at the top of the slide has been filtered out.
 Additionally, notice that for the stained regions, a significant amount of the pink eosin-stained area has been filtered out while a smaller proportion of the purple-stained hemotoxylin area has been filtered out.
 This makes sense since hemotoxylin stains regions such as cell nuclei, which are structures with significant complexity.
-Therefore, complexity seems like a good candidate for identifying regions of interest where mitoses are occurring.
+Therefore, entropy seems like a potential tool that could be used to identify regions of interest where mitoses are occurring.

 | **Original with Entropy Mask** | **Original with Inverse of Entropy Mask** |